 There are many different ways to create gated content.
 Below we provide one general example of how to set up gated content using the options provided by the Twenty Over Ten platform.
 We recommend familiarizing yourself with the following before attempting to set up gated content:

 Create a Landing Page for your Gated Content

-On the left of your dashboard you will see the pages in your main navigation listed and then a section for “Other Pages.”
-The Other Pages section is for pages on your website that are not linked in your navigation bar, which you can sent up to act as landing pages for a variety of purposes!
+On the left of your dashboard, you will see the pages in your main navigation listed and then a section for “Other Pages.”
+The Other Pages section is for pages on your website that are not linked in your navigation bar, which you can send up to act as landing pages for a variety of purposes!